gfscott/eleventy-plugin-embed-everything/README.md

 });
 ```

-Be aware, activating `cacheText` will cause a network request to Twitter on every save.
-If the plugin experiences any network failure (such as if you're not connected to the internet), then it simply won’t complete the embed and the URL will be rendered as plain text.
+As of v1.3.0, `cacheText` uses [`eleventy-cache-assets`](https://www.11ty.dev/docs/plugins/cache/) to download the text of the Tweet and cache it locally for up to 5 minutes, which reduces the overall number of network calls and speeds up builds.
+You can configure the cache timing with the `cacheDuration` option.
+If the plugin experiences any network failure (such as if you're not connected to the internet), then it simply won’t complete the embed and the Tweet URL will be rendered as plain text.

 ## Notes and caveats